jafid/Profile/README.md

 - Asset Management: My experience extends to projects like the Funds and Asset Tracker, where blockchain technology is used to streamline asset tracking and management.

 🌐 Connect with Me:
 Let's connect and collaborate on innovative blockchain solutions!
-Feel free to reach out to me here on GitHub, or you can find me on [LinkedIn](https://www.linkedin.com/in/jaafar-idris-104461175 for more extensive discussions.
+Feel free to reach out to me here on GitHub, or you can find me onLinkedIn - https://www.linkedin.com/in/jaafar-idris-104461175 for more extensive discussions.

 📚 Continuous Learning:
 Blockchain technology is constantly evolving, and I am committed to staying at the forefront of this dynamic field.
 I actively engage in research, attend conferences, and contribute to open-source projects.